ibexa/documentation-developer/docs/api/rest_api_usage.md

 var_dump(json_decode(curl_exec($curl), true));
 ```

-To test it, open a PHP shell in a terminal with `php -a` and copy-paste this code into it.

 `$resource` URI should be edited to address the right domain.

 On a freshly installed Ibexa DXP, `52` is the Content ID of the home page.
 If necessary, substitute `52` with the Content ID of an item from your database.